 Dietitian vs Nutritionist Which is Best for You

+Dietitian vs Nutritionist-which should you choose?
 Are you confused about the difference between a dietitian and a nutritionist?
 You’re not alone.
 Many people use these terms interchangeably, but they are two distinct professions with different qualifications and training requirements.
-In this blog, we’ll delve into what sets them apart and how each can assist in your health journey.
-We’ll also explore the role of holistic nutrition in your overall well-being.
+Today, I’ll share what sets them apart and how each can assist in your health journey.
+I’ll also explore the role of holistic nutrition in your overall well-being.
 Whether you’re looking for help with weight management, disease prevention, or simply want to improve your nutrition knowledge, this post will help you make an informed decision about which professional to choose.
+Being a nutritionist myself you'll also have my personal perspective.
 So sit back and relax as we break down the differences and benefits of consulting either a dietitian or a nutritionist.

 Nutritionists who are members of this governing body also carry the designation of NNCP.
 The professional designation NNCP (Natural Nutrition – Clinical Practitioner) indicates that you are educated in natural or holistic nutrition, conducting a professional practice, and continuing to learn and grow in your chosen field.
 It also is an indication that you are working in accordance with an established Code of Ethics and follow a defined Standard of Practice.